 Why Use Flash Lighting?

-Now that we know what flash lighting is, the answer as to why you would use flash lighting should now be obvious - to capture the perfect picture with your camera.
-If your camera flash is not up to the job, your work area is too dark, the light is not the right colour temperature, or there are shadows in certain corners etc. then you would want to consider flash lighting to fill in the gaps and fully illuminate your subject area.
+Quite simply - to capture the perfect picture with your camera.
+If your camera flash is not up to the job, your work area is too dark, the light is not the right colour temperature, or there are shadows in certain corners etc. then you want to consider flash lighting to fill in the gaps and fully illuminate your subject area.
 More importantly, flash lighting allows you to supplement natural light shoots providing a more balanced controllable exposure.

 What to look for in your flash lighting– a Quick 101 Buyer's Guide